like-daffy/chord_progression_midi_maker/README.md

 # Chord to MIDI Converter (PyQt6)

 A professional desktop application for converting chord progressions into MIDI files with BPM control, real-time preview, and drag-to-save functionality.
-No microphone permissions required.
+Now with **bi-directional MIDI support** - convert chords to MIDI or analyze MIDI files to extract chord progressions.

 ## 🎵 Key Features